Contact us USA/CA: 800-2682918

 In this article, we will explain what to expect when traveling in Thailand during the rainy season, as well as the best destinations and things to do to guarantee that you still have an amazing experience, no matter the weather.

-The truth is, if you travel in Thailand during the rainy season, you are going to get wet, but you can still have a great time by scheduling activities in the mornings and understanding that your plans may be interrupted by the weather.
+The truth is, if you travel in Thailand during the rainy season, you are going to get wet but you can still have a great time by scheduling activities at the right times and accepting that your plans may be interrupted by the weather.

 The rainy season in Thailand typically takes place from July to October.
 Sometimes the months of May and June will also see some extra rains as they lead into the official monsoon season.

 During the rainy season, the high will be around 89º F (32º C) and the daily low around 78º F (25º C).
 April and May are the hottest months of the year in Thailand.
 The months that typically get the most rainfall are August and September.

 During the rainy season in Thailand, the seas are typically very rough, and for beachgoers swimming and watersports can sometimes be dangerous due to generally large waves and frequent storms.

 Although you will typically hear the terms rainy season and monsoon season used interchangeably, monsoon season actually means a period of time when the winds bring moisture from the Indian Ocean to the southeast Asian subcontinent.
 These winds cause the humid and wet weather that we associate with the rainy season and also cause some of the tropical storms that happen at this time.

 Traveling in Thailand during the rainy season is much cheaper than traveling during the high season.
 The number one reason for this is simply because there are fewer travelers in the country at that time.
 Many businesses therefore offer discounts.

 Depending on where you visit and which hotels you choose, it is possible to get deals that are as much as 30% cheaper than during high season.
 Find out how much do you need to travel to Thailand.